 As its small group tours launch in Manchester, Rabbie’s takes Vicky Smith beyond the guidebooks

 We’d spent almost three days on these islands of ancient tradition, arguably just as exotic, where children learned Gaelic and the most famous export - Harris tweed - was one of the world’s few cottage industries, spun in the households of weavers.
 Here meteor showers were at their most spectacular, ancient brochs at their best preserved and stone circles older than Stonehenge or the Pyramids.
-Here WW1 memorials extended to New Years’ Day 1919, commemorating the tragic Iolaire Disaster, and sculpted Kings evoked the famous twelfth century chessmen found on a beach in Lewis.
+Here WW1 memorials extended to New Years’ Day 1919, commemorating the tragic Iolaire Disaster, and sculpted Kings evoked the famous 12th century chessmen found on a beach in Lewis.

 Past the bleak beauty of northern Lewis, where Stornoway gave way to peat bogs littered with bothies for sheltering peat-cutters, the scenery had become ever more mountainous on descending south and entering Harris.
-From here we’d sail for Skye, our final stop before returning to mainland Edinburgh, the stunning Georgian capital from which our Rabbie’s journey had begun.
+From here we’d sail for Skye, our final stop before returning to mainland Edinburgh, the charming Georgian capital from which our Rabbie’s journey had begun.
 And what a journey.

 But who, you may ask, is Rabbie’s?
 Well it’s one of the UK’s leading tour operators, renowned for ethical small-group adventures that take travellers ‘beyond the guidebooks.’
 Founded by Robin Worsop, whose vision began with an old Sherpa van back in 1993, it’s since amassed over 800,000 happy customers (not to mention an impressive clutch of awards) and now operates from several departure cities across Britain and continental Europe.
 The team sums it up its success here…